Omeko-FG/hospital-site-REACT/README.md

 3. Will be able to organize the created appointments.
 4. Will be able to mark whether appointments are made or not.
 5. Can have an idea about the hospital.
-6. Will be able to convey ideas and opinions.<p>
+6. Will be able to convey ideas and opinions.
+7. User authentication processes will be checked.<p>
 <br/>
 <H2>Technologies I Use<H2/>
 <p>